CatTag/CBasedTetris/README.md

 # C Based Tetris
 This is a clone of NES Tetris written in C.
 It is not very high quality and as of commit 1 it only has the bare functionality that makes it Tetris.

+# Controls
+Left, Right, and Down arrows to move the block and you can also hold them.
+Z to rotate.